dlccyes/CollegeNotes/docs/obs_autolink/Firefox.md

 Set the environmental variable `MOZ_USE_XINPUT2` as `1`.

-For exmaple, in `/etc/profile.d/use-xinput2.sh` (create if don't exist)
+For example, in `/etc/profile.d/use-xinput2.sh` (create if it doesn't exist)

 ```
 export MOZ_USE_XINPUT2=1